supaIC/Cipher-AI-Vault/README.md

 **WebGPU:** This project runs best in a [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) enabled browser.
 We suggest [Chrome Canary](https://www.google.com/chrome/canary/).

-You will need to have DFX and NodeJS set up to use this repo.
-This project uses the Azle development kit from Demergent Labs.
-If you need help getting setup, check out these links:
+To use this repository, ensure that DFX and Node.js are installed.
+This project leverages the Azle development kit from Demergent Labs.
+For assistance with setup, refer to the following links:

 - [**DFX Setup**](https://internetcomputer.org/docs/current/developer-docs/getting-started/install)
 - [**NodeJS Setup**](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [**Azle Docs**](https://github.com/demergent-labs/azle)

 You will need one of the following wallets to  run the demo:

 - [**Plug Wallet**](https://plugwallet.ooo/)
 - [**Stoic Wallet**](https://www.stoicwallet.com/)
 - [**NFID Wallet**](https://nfid.one/)